Asitha Fernando

-Asitha Madusanka Fernando (born 31 July 1997) is a professional Sri Lankan cricketer currently plays all three formats of the game as the frontline bowler.
-He also plays for the Jaffna Kings in the Lanka Premier League (LPL).
+Asitha Madusanka Fernando (born 31 July 1997) is a Sri Lankan cricketer who has played for the national team since 2017 across all international formats.
+A right arm medium-fast bowler, he has taken 80 wickets in 24 Test matches.
+As of May 2026, Fernando has the best career strike rate and the second best average for a Sri Lankan Test bowler.

+In the Lanka Premier League (LPL), he has played for the Jaffna Kings since the 2022 season, and for the Galle Gladiators in the inaugural 2020 season.

 Under 19 and domestic career

 Prior to his Test selection, he was part of Sri Lanka's squad for the 2016 Under-19 Cricket World Cup.
 He was the leading pace bowler in the World Cup for Sri Lanka who finished the tournament as semi-finalists courtesy of bowling performances of Fernando and Lahiru Kumara.

 He made his Twenty20 debut for Chilaw Marians Cricket Club in the 2017–18 SLC Twenty20 Tournament on 24 February 2018.

 In March 2018, he was named in Dumbulla's squad for the 2017–18 Super Four Provincial Tournament.
 The following month, he was also named in Dambulla's squad for the 2018 Super Provincial One Day Tournament.
 He was the leading wicket-taker for Dambulla in the tournament, with six dismissals in three matches.

 In August 2018, he was named in Colombo's squad the 2018 SLC T20 League.
 In March 2019, he was named in Colombo's squad for the 2019 Super Provincial One Day Tournament.

 In January 2020, in the 2019–20 SLC Twenty20 Tournament, he took six wickets for eight runs for Chilaw Marians Cricket Club.
 In October 2020, he was drafted by the Galle Gladiators for the inaugural edition of the Lanka Premier League.
 In August 2021, he was named in the SLC Reds team for the 2021 SLC Invitational T20 League tournament.

 In December 2024, Fernando agreed a contract to play for Glamorgan County Cricket Club in their first seven matches of the 2025 County Championship season.